Welcome to CCSE Advising

 Q. How do I add a minor?

-A. If and when you decide on a minor, after consulting with an academic advisor from the college or department offering the minor, you can declare it by logging into OwlExpress and selecting "Declare/Change major".
+A. If and when you decide on a minor, after consulting with an academic advisor from the college or department offering the minor, you can declare it by logging into OwlExpress and selecting "Declare/Change major or minor" under the Student Records menu.

-Please note that students in the Applied Computer Science program are required to choose a minor or concentration area as part of their major.
+Please note that students in the Applied Computer Science program (now discontinued) are required to choose a minor or concentration area as part of their major.

 The KSU catalog lists all formal minors offered at KSU and specifies their requirements under the Academic Programs section.
 Minors usually range between 15 and 18 credit hours, with at least 9 hours of non-duplicative credit required.
 Your academic advisors are here to help you in your decision and respective planning.